SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what.md

                 </p>

                 <p>
-                  It's worth pointing out that Microsoft don't offer FoDs for every language and weirdly provide a spreadsheet detailing which FoDs you should use for your desired target language. <a href="https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/features-on-demand-language-fod" target="_blank" rel="noreferrer noopener">Here's the link to the page</a> which links to the spreadsheet, and <a href="https://download.microsoft.com/download/7/6/0/7600F9DC-C296-4CF8-B92A-2D85BAFBD5D2/Windows-10-1809-FOD-to-LP-Mapping-Table.xlsx" target="_blank" rel="noreferrer noopener">here's the direct link to the spreadsheet</a> which works at the time of writing this.
+                  It's worth pointing out that Microsoft don't offer FoDs for every language and weirdly provide a spreadsheet detailing which FoDs you should use for your desired target language.
+[Here's the link to the page](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/features-on-demand-language-fod) which links to the spreadsheet, and [here's the direct link to the spreadsheet](https://download.microsoft.com/download/7/6/0/7600F9DC-C296-4CF8-B92A-2D85BAFBD5D2/Windows-10-1809-FOD-to-LP-Mapping-Table.xlsx) which works at the time of writing this.
                 </p>

                 <p>